smycynek/number-munchers-reborn/README.md

 something made with an HTML `<table>` and vanilla JS in two hours to a [more well-supported Angular app](https://stevenvictor.net/number-munchers/) with graphics and sound.
 In the past year, this project has taken off, and children are playing it in schools and at home in the Boston area and beyond!

-I don't own the copyright to the original Number Munchers concept (it's an old [80-90s game](https://www.mecc.co/mac--pc-products/munchers/math-munchers-deluxe.html), but all the code here is my own, and it's different enough, experience-wise, that it's fair to put an MIT license on it.
+I don't own the copyright to the original Number Munchers concept -- it's an old [80-90s game](https://www.mecc.co/mac--pc-products/munchers/math-munchers-deluxe.html), but all the code here is my own, and it's different enough, experience-wise, that it's fair to put an MIT license on it.

 ## Setup

 - `npm install`
 - `ng serve` for a development server.
-Navigate to `http://localhost:4200/`.
 - `preplocal.sh` or `deploy.sh` to build for production
 - `config.sh` to deploy a holiday configuration
 - tests: `end2end-tests.sh` and `unit-tests.sh`